 If you are old school and traveling with someone, bring a deck of cards or a portable game.
 My favorite game is Travel Scrabble.
 But you better bring the Scrabble Dictionary for challenges or use the in-flight WiFi if available to check the Scrabble Dictionary online.
 If you’re not into tech gadgets, travel armed with magazines, newspapers and books.
 Everyone needs something good to read to pass the time.

 The key to surviving a long flight is being able to get some shut-eye.
 I personally don’t take any kind of pills (including melatonin) since I want to be fully aware in case of an emergency.
 But I know many people who swear by them.
 Usually, the drug of choice is Ambien but consult your doctor first before taking anything and test it out before getting on the plane.

 15. Be nice

 Last but definitely not least: Be nice.
 You’re all on this long flight together so be pleasant to everyone, from the gate agents to your fellow passengers.
-Put on a smile and bring three boxes of chocolates.
+Put on a smile and bring three bags/boxes of chocolates.
 One for the gate agents, one for the flight attendants and one for yourself!
-The flight attendants can really make or break your flight and they’ll be sure to appreciate this simple acknowledgment of their hard work.
+The flight attendants can really make or break your flight and they’ll appreciate this simple acknowledgment of their hard work.

 Did I miss anything?
 Do you agree or disagree with these 15 tips?
 What do you do to survive a long flight?